gojiplus/clarifai/Readme.md

 [![GPL-3.0](http://img.shields.io/:license-gpl-blue.svg)](http://opensource.org/licenses/GPL-3.0)
 [![Build Status](https://travis-ci.org/soodoku/clarifai.svg?branch=master)](https://travis-ci.org/soodoku/clarifai)

-Find out what is in an image with perhaps the best off the shelf solution: [clarifai.com](http://clarifai.com).
-Clarifai provides descriptors for images along with how confident it is that each of the descriptors are part of the image.
+Find out what is in a (moving) image with perhaps the best off-the-shelf solution: [clarifai.com](http://clarifai.com).
+Clarifai provides descriptors for images along with how confident it is about each of the descriptors.
 It is a bit magical.
+(See also the 2013 [ImageNet LSVR Classification Results](http://www.image-net.org/challenges/LSVRC/2013/results.php).)

 ### Installation

-To get the current development version from github:
+To get the current development version from GitHub:

 ```{r install}
 install.packages("devtools")
 devtools::install_github("soodoku/clarifai")
 ```

 ### Usage